MariPlaza/DataCleaningProject/README.md

 This step performs the basic procedures to set-up the working environment to process appropiately the data.
 These procedure are:
 - Checks if the neccesary libraries are installed and if not install them.
 It also upload all of them.
 - Establish initial working directory
-- Download File from Internet source and read its content.
+- Download File from Internet source, unzip and read its content.
 - Read Information from txt files.

 #### Step 1: Merging Datasets from train and test.
 Create 3 data sets, merging the training and the test sets.
 The 3 datasets created are:
 - X (effective values)
 - Y (activity label)
 - Subject(subject that runned the experiment).

 #### Step 2: Extract relevant measurements
 Extracts only the measurements on the mean and standard deviation for each measurement from the X Consolidated vector.

 #### Step 3: Descriptive activity names
 Replace the code of the activities in dataframe Y for the corresponding descriptive activity names.

 #### Step 4: Appropriately labels
 Name appropriately the columns of each dataframe and merge these dataframe through cbind to create the data consolidated dataframe.

 #### Step 5: Create tidy data
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 To perform this operation, use the function melt to create a long dataset of all variables in the Data_Consolidated dataframe, then using the function ddply this step calculate the mean for each variable summarized by subject and activity, and finally use spread to get again a wide form of this tidy data.
 Finally the resulted dataframe is writed in the tidy_data.txt file.